zankia/damas-core/API-reference.md

 Please see the [Scripting](Scripting) page to setup a scripting environment for Python or Javascript.

+> Since version 2.3, edges (links between nodes) are considered nodes, with the special attributes `src_id` and `tgt_id` referring the `_id` of other nodes.
-> The nodes and edges properties are described and sent using a JSON format over the HTTP protocol.
+> The API supports JSON exchanges over HTTP(S).

-> The implementations of the API use the data types available natively in the languages: the Python implementation uses dictionaries to describe the nodes and the edges, and `None` values is used in place of JSON `null` values.
-The Javascript implementation uses the native Javascript Objects.
+> The implementations of the API use the native data types: nodes are Python dictionaries, or JavaScript objects.
+> Python uses `None`, JavaScript uses `null`.

+> In Python, all requests are made synchronously, and the API methods do not support callbacks.
+> In JavaScript, all requests are made synchronously, unless an optional callback function is provided.
+If so, the request is ran synchronously and its response is sent to the callback when available.

 ## Table of contents